mikedory/differ/README.md

 Differ
 ======

-Differ is a

-Check a web page for a specific element, and run a diff on it.
-If it's changed from the last check, send an email with the diff!
+Differ is a Python-based tool that will check specified web pages at specified intervals, and email the user the differences between checks (if any are found).

 Requirements